sarthakpandey001/Invisible-Cloak/README.md

 The invisible cloak is based on the principle of color detection and segmentation.

-Here green color cloth  is used but any othe single color cloth can be used by resolving its HSV.
+Here green color cloth  is used but any other single color cloth can be used by resolving its HSV.

 For detailed list visit [here](https://www.rapidtables.com/convert/color/hsv-to-rgb.html).